senushidinara/Nutriguide/README.md

 ## 🚀 Core Features

-- **⚡ Meal Simulation Engine:** Compose a meal and watch our AI predict its future impact on your body in stunning detail.
+- **⚡ Live Simulation Engine:** Compose a meal and watch our AI predict its future impact on your body in stunning detail.
+The dashboard updates in real-time!
-- **📊 Interactive Wellness Dashboard:** Your daily command center with a dynamic Wellness Score, macro tracking, and mind-blowing AI insights.
+- **📊 Dynamic Wellness Dashboard:** Your daily command center with a Wellness Score, macro tracking, and mind-blowing AI insights that change based on your actions.
-- **🧬 Genetics & Microbiome Integration:** A forward-looking feature to connect your health data for an unprecedented level of personalization.
+- **🧬 Genetics & Microbiome Integration:** A fully interactive feature to connect your health data for an unprecedented level of personalization.
 - **🏆 Community & Gamification:** Stay motivated with awesome achievements and a friendly weekly leaderboard.
+All buttons are fully interactive!
 - **🎨 Advanced Theming Engine:** Completely customize the app's look and feel!
 Choose from 6 stunning themes (including a sleek dark mode!) that change colors, fonts, and even animated backgrounds.
 - **💬 AI Chat with Grounding:** Ask complex questions and get real-time, sourced information about nutrition, health, and local food options.
-- **🔍 Smart Nutrient Library:** A beautiful library of ingredients with a powerful, instantaneous search function.
+- **🔍 Smart Nutrient Library:** A beautiful library of high-quality food images with a powerful, instantaneous search function.
-- **🔐 Privacy First:** You are in complete control of your data with robust privacy features and crystal-clear disclaimers.
+- **🔐 Privacy First & Persistent State:** You are in complete control of your data, and the app saves your progress, so you can pick up right where you left off.

 ---